Who to contact if you have an issue with your assessment

 LUU Advice Centre

-If you need more advice, the Student Advice Centre in Leeds University Union provides information on their website about mitigating circumstances and representation or you can contact them:
+If you need more advice, the Student Advice Centre in Leeds University Union provides helpful information on their LUU Self Help website or you can contact them:

 Phone: 0113 3801 422